brentp/vcfanno/README.md

  + min      // numbers only
  + sum      // numbers only
  + uniq     // comma-delimited list of uniq vlues

+There are some operations that are only for `postannotation`:

+ + delete   // remove fields from the query vcf's INFO.
+ + setid    // set the ID file of the query vcf with values from its INFO.

 In nearly all cases, **if you are annotating with a VCF. use `self`**